-The train system in Italy is great for the larger cities but most countryside and very rural towns don’t have easy access to a train station, at least not within walking distance.
+The train system in Italy is great in the larger cities but most countryside and rural towns don’t have easy access to a train station, at least not within walking distance.

-Many confuse villas for simply a countryside Italian home however, villas are usually very large properties and are better for large family vacation with people spanning many generations or trips with multiple families staying in the same house.
-If you are traveling with your small immediate family, you’re best bet is to opt for the agriturismo property type.
+Many think a villa is simply an Italian home in the countryside; however villas are usually very large properties and are better for large family vacations or trips with multiple families staying in the same house.
+If you are travelling with your (small) family, your best bet is to opt for an agriturismo property type.

 These are large estates that have been broken up into apartments or turned into resorts.
 Sometimes these are small villas that share the pool or other amenities with other properties close by.
 If you’d like a private villa, be sure to ask whether the pool is shared.
 If you have a baby or toddler you should ask whether the pool is close to the house or not.

 Most rural properties can be booked for a week from Saturday to Saturday in the busiest months, from June to September.
 These don’t all offer cribs, highchairs, etc. for small children so make sure you check whether they have what you need before booking.
 However, many companies now rent out equipment specifically for travelling with babies.

 Italians love kids so yours will most likely get lots of attention.
 There also is no shortage of fun activities for kids!
 For example all over Italy Arte al Sole Camp hosts experiences for children and even parents are allowed to participate.

 It’s no coincidence, we’ve saved the best for last!
 Let’s talk about Italian food.
 All kids (and adults) love a good pizza so fear not: your toddlers will love the cuisine.
 Restaurants open around 19:30 for dinner but bars and cafeterias usually open earlier for snacks and appetizers.
 However, this is more common in the cities.
 In the countryside, you should plan to bring snacks with you for your afternoon hunger pangs.
 Note that pharmacies in Italy stock baby food and supplies.